-But not limited to things we see or use every day, they also work on agriculture; marine life; health and medicine; manufacturing; even aeronautics… The list can go on.
+But not limited to things we see or use every day, they also work on agriculture, marine life, health and medicine, manufacturing, even aeronautics.
 Engineering, in fact, has different branches, each with specific specializations.

 Whatever field you work in, you may find a watch for you in this article.
 In the latter part of this article, you can find a list of a variety of watches in different kinds; styles; and price points.
 It may also help to take the word of fellow engineers.

-Since your profession involves computations, we’ve included here, calculator watches.
+Since all of the engineering professions involves computations, we’ve started our list of watches off with calculator watches.
 These handy watches allow you to make calculations quickly aside from displaying the time.

 You may also find the skillfully crafted mechanical watches made with intricately arranged tiny components to have the watch powered that at the same time give it an air of elegance.
 Its detailed clockwork mechanism is usually displayed through a skeleton dial or exhibition case back, which makes a rather fascinatingly beautiful aesthetic for the watch.
 With its elegant intricacy aside from the timekeeping reliability of its fine machinery, it is loved by most; mechanical engineers would probably also appreciate it.

-Another option we have here is the solar-powered watch that can be powered by all kinds of light, whether natural; artificial; or even dim light.
-It remains powered even in the dark through its rechargeable cell that stores power converted from light energy.
+Another option we have here is solar-powered watches that can be powered by all kinds of light, whether natural or even artificial light.
+These watches stay powered even in the dark through its rechargeable cell that stores power converted from light energy.
 Paired with the very accurate timekeeping of a quartz movement, it makes a terrific timepiece that electrical engineers would probably find it ingenious.